Fred Lorenzen | Class of 2015

 January 27, 2015, NASCAR.com

-Fred Lorenzen was one of NASCAR's first true superstars even though he was a "part-time" driver never running more than 29 of the season's 50-plus races.
+Fred Lorenzen was one of NASCAR's first true superstars even though he was a "part-time" driver, never running more than 29 of the season's 50-plus races.

-Lorenzen’s best overall season came in 1963 as he finished with six wins, 21 top-fives and 23 top-10s in 29 starts.
+His most productive season came in 1963 as he finished with six wins, 21 top-fives and 23 top-10s in 29 starts.
 Despite missing 26 races that season, he finished third in the standings.

-Hometown: Elmhurst, Ill.
+Hometown: Elmhurst, Illinois

 In 1964, he entered 16 of the scheduled 62 races but won eight, including five consecutive starts.
 During that stretch, Lorenzen led 1,679 of the possible 1,953 laps, one of the most dominant runs in NASCAR history.
 In 1965, he won two of NASCAR's major events -- the Daytona 500 and the World 600.

 Lorenzen retired in 1967 but made a brief comeback from 1970-72.
 His career winning percentage of 16.86 remains fifth-best of all time.

 Lorenzen was an extremely popular driver with fans, to the point that he had several nicknames -- "Golden Boy," "Fearless Freddie" and "The Elmhurst Express."
 He was one of NASCAR's first stars to hail from outside the sport's Southern roots.

 In 1998, he was named one of NASCAR's 50 Greatest Drivers.
 He was elected to the NASCAR Hall of Fame Class of 2015 in his fifth year on the ballot.